MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-install.md

 7. On the "Event Hubs" download page, select the Event Hubs version you wish to install, then select **Download** at the bottom of the page.
    [![Marketplace management packages](media/event-hubs-rp-install/1-marketplace-management-download.png)](media/event-hubs-rp-install/1-marketplace-management-download.png#lightbox)

-You'll notice that additional software packages are downloaded along with Event Hubs, including:
+Notice that additional software packages are downloaded along with Event Hubs, including:

 - Microsoft Azure Stack Add-On RP Windows Server INTERNAL ONLY
 - PowerShell Desired State Configuration